Poppy Build Guide by FinalFan

 Level 5 cap: 375 or 8% of 4687

-E Heroic Charge does .4x AP and 50-150 damage, but if you wall stun you get .4x AP and 75-275 dmg ON TOP of that, as well as stunning them for 1.5 seconds.
+E Heroic Charge does .4x AP and 50-150 damage, but if you wall stun you get another .4x AP and 75-275 dmg ON TOP of that, as well as stunning them for 1.5 seconds.
 As you can see, the real meat of this skill is in the second blow, so only invest points in this if you are getting those wall stuns.
-It has a SCALING mana cost but points in it also improve cooldown times.
-You will probably max this last.
-(But if you are getting lots of wall stuns, especially if you wish the cooldown was shorter, consider maxing it earlier.)
+It has a SCALING mana cost (60-80) but points in it also improve cooldown times (12-8).

 One interesting thing about this skill is that you can actually go through walls on the way to your target, as long as they are thin enough and you have vision on your target.
-This includes stuff like Anivia's wall but also normal map terrain.
+This includes stuff like Anivia's wall but also normal map terrain, for example the walls around Baron or Dragon.
 AFTER you hit your target, map terrain will stop you (and stun your target), but I think you still go through champion-created terrain.
 I am not 100% sure though.

 (Note: I don't think it HAS to be a wall; if you push them through a minion, for example, I believe they will also take extra damage and be stunned.
-Obviously this is harder to reliably set up, but shoving them into a minion wave has pretty good odds.)
+Obviously this is very hard to reliably set up, but shoving them into a minion wave has a chance of a "bonus" stun.)

 R Diplomatic Immunity lets Poppy ignore everything but her target for 6-8 seconds.
-So, aside from one enemy champion, you will take no damage, no stuns, no slows, etc. However, you cannot ignore enemy terrain like Anivia's wall or Trundle's **** mountain.
-Diplomatic Immunity also improves ALL damage you do to the skill's target by 20-40%, including e.g. the true damage from Ignite.
+So, aside from one enemy champion, you will take no damage, no stuns, no slows, etc. (The nexus death laser will still kill you but turrets will not.)
+However, you cannot ignore enemy terrain like Anivia's wall or Trundle's pillar.
+They will stop you as normal unless you bypass them with Heroic Charge or Flash.
+Diplomatic Immunity also improves ALL damage you do to the skill's target by 20-40%, including (for example) the true damage from Ignite.
 Remember, though, it does NOT prevent Poppy from attacking someone OTHER than her target.
-The shield dies if the target does.
-The cooldown improves with points.
-Aside from the obvious uses e.g. turret diving and assassinating someone in a team fight, you can use this to facilitate escape by targeting someone who is slower or lacks the CC preventing your escape.
+The shield dies if the target dies.
+The cooldown improves with points (140-100) and the mana cost remains at 100.
+Aside from the obvious uses, like turret diving and assassinating someone in a team fight, you can use this to facilitate escape by targeting someone who is slower or lacks the CC that would prevent your escape.

 Ghost is a must have for Poppy in my opinion.
 It makes sure you will be able to engage when you really need to chase that guy down, or guarantee your escape (unless you are also stunned/slowed, in which case it gives you a good shot at it).
 With Runner Poppy, it is not opinion, it is fact.
 You are already faster than everyone else, but this will let you put on rocket boots and outrun ANY mofo who thought he could escape you, or the whole-team ambush that sought to end your rampage.

-Barrier gives a shield that is bigger than Heal's health boost, and isn't reduced if Ignite is on you (or another heal-reduction debuff).
+Barrier gives a shield that is bigger than Heal's health boost.
 It also has a much shorter cooldown.
-On the other hand, you don't get to keep the health, so the enemy might be able to just hang around for those 2 seconds and kill you after.
-I'd say that Barrier vs. Heal is a judgment call for Poppy based on who your enemy is and how well you can time the shield.
+On the other hand, you don't get to keep the health, so the enemy might be able to just hang around for those 2 seconds and kill you after it wears off.
+I'd say that Barrier vs. Heal is a judgment call based on personal preference, your opponent, and how well you can time the shield.
 Unless you take Heal as a support, in which case stick with that.

 Here is a map I really like of suggested warding places.
 (Made by lilpwninprincess.
 To briefly explain the colors, bigger open circle = more important, filled-in red circle = late game and situational.)